-- 1. Non-Residents File a tax return if you have any gross income during the tax year from sources in Delaware. - 2.
-Part-Year Residents must file a Delaware tax return if: - While a resident of Delaware, you had income from any sources, or - As a non-resident of Delaware, you had income from a Delaware source.
+- 2. Part-Year Residents must file a Delaware tax return if: - While a resident of Delaware, you had income from any sources, or - As a non-resident of Delaware, you had income from a Delaware source.

-Part-Year Residents may elect to file either a resident or non-resident return.
-You may wish to prepare both a resident and non-resident return.
+Part-Year Residents may elect to file either a resident or nonresident return.
+You may wish to prepare both a resident and nonresident return.
 File only the return which is more advantageous for you.